Overview of Negative Correlation example

 Conclusion

 There are both pros and cons of using the correlation method.
-However, while taking decisions, it is important that they should not be taken in isolation, and a decision should be used based on the results of all the methods.
+However, decisions mustn’t be taken in isolation, and a decision should be based on the results of all the methods.

 Recommended Articles